-Before an instructional designer can identify an instructional strategy, he or she should have a general sense of the variety the assessment methods available.
+Before you can identify an instructional strategy, you should have a general sense of the variety of assessment methods available.
 Although there is a vast array of particular types of learning assessments according to the specific types of media they employ or the nature of the learner’s challenge (individual, collaborative, etc.), what follows is a list of general assessment categories:

 Objective Written Assessment Items: These are any assessment items that consist of a limited number of answer choices for the learner to select from.
 Examples include: